AusClimateService/qq-workflows/cih/README.md

 - CMIP6 future experiment: ssp370
 - CMIP6 future period: 2056-2085 (i.e. 2070)
   - The other time periods used for the CMIP5 projections were 2016-2045 (2030) and 2036-2065 (2050)
-- Methods:
-  - mdc: mean delta change
-  - qdc: quantile delta change
-    - with no adjustment to match the model mean change
-    - adjusted to match the model monthly mean change
-    - adjusted to match the model annual mean change